IlMusu/IlMusuEnchantmentsMod/README.md

 This enchantment <b>can be applied to</b>:
 1. Crossbow Item

+This enchantment <b>is not compatible</b> with:
+1. Zero Gravity Enchantment

 ## REFLECTION ENCHANTMENT (III)
 The <b>Reflection Enchantment</b> makes the shield more reflective towards the projectiles by reflecting them back toward the shooter entity: the reflection force of the shield increases with the level of the enchantment and at the maximum level it provides an almost complete reflection of the projectile.